The Human Truth Foundation

 q=17.

 The best countries in The Middle East at protecting human rights, engendering tolerance and supporting equality, are Cyprus, Israel and Turkey but the bloc as a whole does poorly compared to the global average.
-The worst countries are Palestine, Saudi Arabia and Iraq.
-In short, The Middle East has severe problems with human rights, gender equality, misogyny, religious tolerance64 and LGBT equality.
+The worst countries are Saudi Arabia, Iran and Syria.
+In short, The Middle East has severe problems with human rights, gender equality, misogyny, religious tolerance70 and LGBT equality.
 Acceptance of human-rights principles is largely impossible given the prominence of Islamic theocracy which is sternly opposed to human rights.
-This is the worst region in the world for religion-based persecution64.
+This is the worst region in the world for religion-based persecution70.

 The Arab World [is] a region where the mean and median levels of performance [at ensuring human rights and freedom] are probably most charitably labeled poor.